 There are several Jerusalem artichoke varieties.
 Depending on the variety, the color of the root changes.
 It can be white or yellow, or even pink and purple, like the ‘Rouge du Limousin’ or the ‘Violet de Rennes’.

-This tuber can be eaten from November to April.
+This root-vegetable can be eaten from November to April.
 In Europe, Jerusalem artichoke production is mainly grown in France, Germany and the Netherlands.

 - Read also: how to grow Jerusalem artichoke